LazyJJ-dev/LazyJJ/website/src/content/docs/tutorials/navigate-stack.md

 - Any file changes modify `xyz` directly
 - Commits above `xyz` are automatically rebased

+### What Navigation Means

+- **In Git**: Checking out branches, switching between working trees
+- **In JJ**: Entering a commit to edit it directly

 This is different from Git where you'd need to:
 1. Checkout the branch
 2. Make changes
 3. Commit --amend
 4. Rebase dependent branches

 JJ does all of this automatically.
+See the [Mental Model guide](/guides/mental-model/) for deeper explanation.

 ## Working with Multiple Stacks